ghazaleh-khalili/dynamic_programming/README.md

 ## Problem Description

 The inventory problem involves the DM making inventory decisions at the beginning of each period.
 The ordered quantities are assumed to be received instantly (zero lead time), and the demand for that period is realized afterward.
-The goal is to optimize the inventory decisions to minimize costs.
+The goal is to optimize ordering decisions to minimize costs.

 ### State Variable